liebig/cron/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-Icon Copyright (c) Timothy Miller (http://www.iconfinder.com/icondetails/171279/48/alarm_bell_clock_time_icon) under Creative Commons (Attribution-Share Alike 3.0 Unported) License - Thank you for this awesome icon
+Icon Copyright (c) Timothy Miller (http://www.iconfinder.com/icondetails/171279/48/alarm_bell_clock_time_icon) under Creative Commons (Attribution-Share Alike 3.0 Unported) License - Thank you for this awesome icon you own